Biswayan375/single-threaded-asynchronous-socket-server-client-in-C/README.md

 > Now run that s.out

 - ## How to spin up the CLIENTS
 > **```app.c```** is the main client application.
 It usees only one thread and asynchronous I/O to read from and write into sockets simultaneously.
-The Makefile associated with the project has a target names client to compile and run the whole thing.
+The Makefile associated with the project has a target name client to compile and run the whole thing.
 Or I am providing the instructions if you want to DIY.
 > Run the following commands TO COMPILE it into ONE EXECUTABLE (FOR LINUX) from the ROOT DIRECTORY of the project -
 > ```gcc -c -Wall ./lib/tcp_client.c```
 > ```gcc -c -Wall ./lib/logger.c```